 His extensive collection of meads, and mead recipes, has been gathered from around the world.
 A retired soldier (and former sailor), he is a veteran of the Kuwait, Iraq, and Afghanistan wars, has lived in 7 states, and visited most of the rest.
 Between his civilian and military careers, he has lived in or travelled to approximately 20 countries spanning the globe.
 Wherever he goes, he looks for local meads to sample and local mead makers with whom to share his knowledge with and to learn and unique local brewing techniques from.

-When travelling, Robert tries to pick up a local varietal honey from each country he visits.
+When traveling, Robert tries to pick up a local varietal honey from each country he visits.
 His primary objective for this being to create a small batch of traditional mead from each country he visits.
 So far he has collected honey from 5 countries and hopes to add several more to the list before he retires and can finally start drinking them.

 Mead making is not just an individual effort in the Ratliff family.
 His wife and two sons are also involved in the development of most of Robert’s best recipes and he’ll be the first to say that this will be a generational hobby in his household.